kaon1/kaonbytes/content/page/about/index.md

 It keeps things fun!

 * I am focusing my efforts on implementing systems and practices to improve network operations and visibility.
-* Building out and maintaining a source-of-truth, an automation platform and using CI/CD processes.
+* Maintaining a source-of-truth, an automation platform and using software defined processes to improve business workflows.
 * I believe solving a problem is only 50% of the job.
 The other half is documentation and knowledge sharing.
-As I build these processes I try to document and setup team sharing sessions as much as possible.
+As I build these processes, explicit documentation (and implicit via IaC + code commenting) is key.
+I also setup team sharing sessions to make sure everyone is included at any level of their progression.

 ## Interests
-* I love to BBQ.
-When I'm not chasing my kids around the park I'm smoking some ribs or brisket!
+* As a parent of young toddlers its hard to have interests but I enjoy BBQ, Cycling and Baseball as hobbies.
 * I'm a homelab enthusiast with all the bells and whistles setup in my basement.
-* I love keeping up with tech.
+* I enjoy keeping up with tech.
 I follow the usual network engineering community on twitter.
 Feel free to [contact me](https://twitter.com/Kaon_123)